Derek Sutton

 Legal 500, 2015

-Kate is instructed for a law firm in a claim for age discrimination arising out of the decision not to offer the individual partnership.
+Kate was instructed for a law firm in a claim for age discrimination arising out of the decision not to offer the individual partnership.

 Kate was instructed for a law firm in a claim for sex, race and maternity discrimination, and equal pay arising out of the decision not to offer the individual partnership.